ericclaus14/CyrusBackupSolution/README.md

 ## Installing Cyrus Backup Solution
 Cyrus can be found in its GitHub repo here: https://github.com/ericclaus14/CyrusBackupSolution
-* The easiest way is to download the repo as a ZIP file and then extract the contents to Cyrus's new root directory (e.g. 'C:\CyrusBackupSolution').
+* The easiest way is to download the repo as a ZIP file and then extract the contents to Cyrus's new root directory: 'C:\CyrusBackupSolution'.
 * Feel free to clone the repo to your server as well.

 Once Cyrus's source files are located on your server, there are a few additional things you'll need to do to complete the installation.

-First, you'll need to add Cyrus's root directory (e.g. 'C:\CyrusBackupSolution') to the PSModulePath system environment variable in Windows.
+First, you'll need to add Cyrus's root directory ('C:\CyrusBackupSolution') to the PSModulePath system environment variable in Windows.
 1. Search for 'system environment variables' in the Start Menu and open "Edit the system environment variables".
 2. From the "Advanced" tab of the System Properties window (that has hopefully now opened), click "Environment Variables".
 3. In the "System variables" section near the bottom of the window (NOT the "user variables" section!), scroll down to the "PSModulePath" variable.
 4. Edit the "PSModulePath" variable and add a new entry to the list inside of the variable.
 Add the path to Cyrus's root directory.
   * IMPORTANT: Inside of Cyrus's root directory, the PowerShell module file (.psm1) must be inside of a folder of the same name.
-By defaut the module file is named 'Cyrus.psm1' and is inside of a folder named 'Cyrus' (i.e. '<Cyrus root directory>\Cyrus\Cyrus.psm1').
+By defaut the module file is named 'Cyrus.psm1' and is inside of a folder named 'Cyrus' (i.e. 'C:\CyrusBackupSolution\Cyrus\Cyrus.psm1').

 Next, create a new scheduled task in the Windows Task Scheduler to run Cyrus's core script, Cyrus.ps1, every 30 minutes.
 1. From the Task Scheduler, click "Create Task" in the right-hand menu.